Brian Dooreck MD

 Bloating is a common symptom and can be alleviated through a variety of lifestyle changes such as diet.

 A variety of gastrointestinal complaints or symptoms are caused by gas.
-Normally you can pass gas or flatus up to12 to 25 times per day.
-Depending on your dietary schedule, passing gas can happen frequently at different times of the day as it most commonly occurs after meals.
+You can usually pass gas or flatus up to 12 to 25 times daily.
+Depending on your dietary schedule, passing gas can happen frequently at different times, as it most commonly occurs after meals.

-Burping, abdominal bloating, and flatus (passing gas through the rectum) is normal.
+Burping, abdominal bloating, and flatus (passing gas through the rectum) are normal.
 We all do it.

 Gas and bloating are perfectly healthy and is our body's response to our diets.